SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-29-leap-year-revised.md

 Something similar happened in ancient Egypt, where predicting when the Nile would flood was the thing you needed to know to avoid starvation (though probably not freezing).

 (In the New World, things were a bit different.
-The Mayans, for example, still had to predict when the rainy season would come.
+The Mayans and Aztecs, for example, still had to predict when the rainy season would come.
 They had rather more [complex](https://en.wikipedia.org/wiki/Aztec_calendar) kinds of [calendars](https://en.wikipedia.org/wiki/Maya_calendar), involving both a 260 day and 365 day calendar with big stone sculptures that could be rotated like gears.
-They're doing &hellip; well, something _interesting_ but something _else,_ so we'll save them for another time.)
+They're doing &hellip; well, something _interesting_&hellip; but also something _else,_ so we'll save them for another time.)

 So you need an accurate calendar not just for religious observations by priests, and not